Employee Benefits

 Life Insurance

-he County provides $50,000 in life insurance through LifeMap Assurance Company at no cost to eligible employees up to age 65.
+The County provides $50,000 in life insurance through USAble Life at no cost to eligible employees up to age 65.
 After age 65, basic coverage is reduced as indicated in the benefit summary.
 In the case of an accidental death, basic coverage is doubled.
 Eligible dependents are also covered for $5,000 each.
 Employees must work at least 20 hours per week on a regular basis to qualify for this benefit.
-Employees may also purchase additional coverage through LifeMap.
-Premiums for voluntary coverage are based on the employees age and other factors.

 OPTIONAL BENEFITS